JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 4. **Configuration**

    Customize `config.cfg` file according to your requirements.
-Specify the GitHub repository, access token, model (Ollama model), excluded files, excluded folders, and other parameters.
+Specify the GitHub repository, access token, model, excluded files, excluded folders, and other parameters.

    In the `config.cfg` file, you can specify the following parameters: